frankiefab100/Blockchain-Development-Resources/README.md

 #### Please carefully read [`Contributing guidelines`](./CONTRIBUTING.md) before opening a pull request or issue

-_If you really appreciate the content of this repository, don't forget to give it a Star⭐ and/or Tweet about it_
+_If you really appreciate the content of this repository, don't forget to give it a Star⭐ and/or Tweet about it_.

 ---